 Prior to the sale of a property in France, the vendor is obliged to have a series of tests carried out by an approved expert.
 These tests are called the Dossier Technique Immobilier and take the form of:

 Lead and Asbestos: Paint is tested for lead content on all properties built before 1949; and all properties built before 1997 are tested for asbestos.

 Gas (fixed only) and Electricity: If gas or electricity was installed or renewed in the property more than 15 years prior to the property being sold, both of these installations are checked.

 Natural risk and parasites: All properties are evaluated for natural risks (for example flooding) and also to ascertain if there are any risks posed by industry in the area.
 Properties in areas affected by parasites which can damage buildings, are tested to see if these parasites are present.

 Energy efficiency: Prior to the property being advertised a test is carried out to assess the greenhouse gas emissions and energy efficiency of the property.

 Surface area: Flats and apartments, or properties which are part of a shared building, are measured to confirm exactly what surface area is included in the sale.

 Swimming pool security: If the property has a swimming pool (which is embedded in the ground by more than one meter) the security features will be tested.

-Smoke alarms: From March 2015 all properties will be required to have a smoke alarm.
+Smoke alarms: All properties will be required to have a smoke alarm.

 Sewerage: Many rural properties in France are not on mains drains and have a 'fosse septique' (septic tank.)
 If this is the case, the system will be subject to a test to ascertain whether this septic tank conforms to current norms – many don't.
 Where properties are connected to mains drains a certificate confirming this will be provided by the local Mairie.